 I’m not a nutritionist, cook or health expert.
 Sorry, my paper qualifications for writing this blog are pretty dismal.
-I am a law professor, teaching, researching, and consulting from time to time, and many moons ago practiced law.
+I was a law professor until 2020, teaching, researching, and consulting from time to time, and many moons ago practiced law.
 Don’t hold this against me!

 Growing up in Malaysia, the middle child in a family of 6 kids, gave me an acute appreciation of different traditions.
 And if you know that country, you’d understand that everyone talks about food.
 Moving to Australia as a young mum made me even more aware of cultural differences, but also enabled me to understand the values that we all hold dear.